-Treatment: Removal of the allergen if possible, antihistamines or cortisone can be given to relieve symptoms.
+Treatment: Avoid the allergen if possible, antihistamines or cortisone to relieve symptoms.

 In many cases, your veterinarian can diagnose the problem upon physical examination.
 Lumps from abscesses for example or flea allergy dermatitis and umbilical hernias are very easy to diagnose based on symptoms alone.
 He will obtain a history from you and may ask the following questions: